 How about FIVE diseases?
 And one of them happens to be mutating.
 Oh, and why not throw a bio-terrorist in there, too?

-If you thought co-operative titan Pandemic couldn’t get any more gruellingly intense, think again!
-Check out the full Pandemic: On the Brink Board Game Expansion Review below.
+If you thought co-operative titan Pandemic couldn’t get any more gruelingly intense, think again!
+Check out the full Pandemic: On the Brink board game expansion review below.

 Brief Overview of Pandemic: On the Brink